4148 / 4248

 As required by law, the Board of Education will file a report annually with the State Board of Education indicating the number of threats and physical assaults made by students upon teachers, administrators, and other school personnel and the number of physical assaults involving dangerous weapons made by students upon other students.

-If criminal or civil proceedings are brought against an employee alleging that the employee committed an assault, or injured an individual in the course of rendering emergency medical assistance as set forth by Section 52-557b, such employee may request the Board of Education to furnish legal counsel to defend the employee in any civil action or proceeding brought against the employee, if such act was not wanton, reckless or malicious, and provided such teacher, member or employee, at the time of the act resulting in such injury, damage or destruction, was acting in the discharge of his or her duties or within the scope of employment or under the direction of such Board of Education, or the good faith rendering of emergency medical assistance as set forth by Section 52-557b.
+If criminal or civil proceedings are brought against an employee alleging that the employee committed an assault, in connection with his/her employment, such employee may request the Board of Education to furnish legal counsel to defend the employee in any civil action or proceeding brought against the employee, if such act was not wanton, reckless or malicious, and provided such teacher, member or employee, within the limits set by law.

-The Board of Education shall reimburse an employee for the cost of medical, surgical or hospital services (less the amount of any insurance reimbursement and/or workers' compensation payments) incurred as the result of any injury sustained in the course of his/her employment, except that compensation shall not be paid when the personal injury has been caused by the willful and serious misconduct of the injured employee or by his/her intoxication.
+The Board of Education shall reimburse an employee for the cost of medical, surgical or hospital services (less the amount of any insurance reimbursement) incurred as the result of any injury sustained in the course of his/her employment.

 Litchfield Public Schools